leonalhidayah/homework-de-zoomcamp/week-4/README.md

 ## no 4
 all the answer are true except Setting a value for DBT_BIGQUERY_STAGING_DATASET env var is mandatory, or it'll fail to compile. because the macro provides a fallback to DBT_BIGQUERY_TARGET_DATASET if DBT_BIGQUERY_STAGING_DATASET is not set.

+i'm sorry datatalks and team i can't answer about Serious SQL, it's too hard for me as a new in this field. thanks u very much